cronvel/doormen/README.md

 doormen.not( undefined , schema ) ;
 ```

-when 'properties' is an object, it performs the check recursively for each listed child.
+when 'properties' is an object, it should perform the check recursively for each listed child.

 ```js
 var schema = {